 And that’s it, you will have completed the Indian Head Loop trail this way!
 It took us about 7 hours to do it fully (including all the stops for photos), but this is seriously the best trail I have seen in the Adirondack Mountains and possibly the best hikes near NYC (and the state).
 As I was on this trail, I couldn’t help but compare it to all the trails I’ve seen in NY and as of right now it’s my favorite hike.

-Other questions about the Indian Head hike in the Adirondacks:
+Other questions about the Indian Head hike:

 Is Indian Head a mountain in the Adirondacks?